Facebook marketing isn’t about creating a page and inviting your friends to like. Freelancers can do a lot more with Facebook marketing

 - How fast do they respond to messages on Facebook?

-Analyze your competition and be prepared to better what they offer by a big margin.
-Not necessarily on the price but definitely on the perceived value of the product.
+Analyze your competition and be prepared to better what they offer by a significant margin – not necessarily on the price but definitely on the perceived value.

 4. Engage the Audience with Variety of Content

-The most important aspect to any marketing efforts is the right content to the right audience.
-There are many types of content that work on Facebook:
+The most crucial aspect of any marketing effort is the right content for the right audience.
+Many types of content work on Facebook:

 - Inspirational Quotes.

 The critical aspect is to understand the kind of content that can work with your target audience and provide them with the right mix of content consistently from the full range of content that can make the audience engaging.
 The idea is to understand one has to create engaging content to make an impact on Facebook.
 Even non-viral websites can do Facebook marketing, but one has to understand the kind of content it needs to create.

 Free stuff and giveaways can help any business to get those initial set of customers that any business needs online.
 It is one of the best methods to get good reviews selling at Amazon India.